Introduction to Computer Security

 - Make sure your computer is protected with up-to-date antivirus and anti-spyware software

-- Don't click on unknown or unsolicited links or attachments, and don't download unknown files or programs onto your computer
+- Don't click on unknown or unsolicited links or attachments, and don't download unknown files or programs onto your computer or other devices

 - Remember that information and passwords sent via standard, unencrypted wireless are especially easy for hackers to intercept